Why paying on time is important

 Avoid late fees

-Initially, a late payment may result in a fee which is added to your next bill and becomes an additional expense on your account.
+Initially, a late payment may result in a fee that is added to your next bill and becomes an additional expense on your account.

 Avoid added interest charges

 A late payment, from a day late onward, could increase your interest costs as more interest will have accrued by the time the payment is received.
-Most auto loans, for example, are simple interest loans which accrue interest daily.
+Most auto loans are simple interest loans that accrue interest daily.
 The amount of interest charged will depend not only on how many days late the payment is but also the rate of interest within your loan terms.
-The added interest charge may result in a balance to be paid at the end of your loan.
+The added interest may then result in a balance to be paid at the end of your loan.

 As a consumer of credit, it’s important to understand the effect late payments can have on your credit scores.